Skip to main content

 What the official course covers

-Dr. Garcia's program teaches pair placement, muscle tests, safety, and ethics.
+Dr. Luis Garcia's program teaches pair placement, muscle tests, safety, and ethics.
 Students study 320+ pairs, finish Level I and II work, and learn when to send clients to a doctor.
 The full syllabus is on the official site through partner enrollment.

 pH balance & acid–base physiology